Spec 001 — Registration¶

 Re-registration of a different function — collision warning¶

-A re-registration with a different function (not just an updated source-coords pair on the same fn) is silent last-write-wins.
-This can mask collisions when two namespaces accidentally use the same id (:save from feature A clobbering :save from feature B).
+A re-registration from a different source location (not a same-source re-eval of the same id) was previously silent last-write-wins.
+This could mask collisions when two namespaces accidentally use the same id (:save from feature A clobbering :save from feature B) — the exact collision-masking problem EP-0023's source store resolves by retaining both descriptors and failing image assembly.

 How registrations interact with active machine instances¶